andyholmes/gnome-shell-extension-mconnect/README.md

 advice and code I frequently reference.

-Folks support is based on a Python shim for libgee written by [@hugosenari][hugosenari], who has graciously donated his time by helping out.
+Folks support is based on a Python shim for libgee written by [@hugosenari][hugosenari], who graciously donated his time helping out.

 This extension includes icons from the [Numix][numix] project and Google's [Material Design][material] project.

-Of course anyone who has submitted a Pull Request or translation, opened an issue, helped to debug, offered their opinion or expertise - thank you for visiting our stand at the [bazaar][bazaar].
+Last, but not least, anyone who has submitted a Pull Request or translation, opened an issue, helped to debug, offered their opinion or expertise - thank you for visiting my little stand at the [bazaar][bazaar].

 ### Special Mention